 London’s bustling streets represent little more to me than a million hair-triggered-panic-attack-flash-points just waiting to explode my mood into sensory overload.
 Each stride, a moment closer to an angry confrontation over the right to step on the only square foot of filthy pavement not already occupied by another human walking aggressively towards me, whilst completely engrossed in the four-inch hand-held screen that keeps them connected to the world.

 In fact, I find the experience of venturing out past the garden gate so emotionally draining, that some days I am barely able to leave the safe confines of my humble abode without succumbing to an extreme bout of paralyzing anxiety.

-Could it be there's some form of unwritten law, or subconscious radar signal neurotypicals automatically send out in order to avoid endless collisions with oncoming pedestrians?
-Perhaps I’m over thinking things again.
+Could it be there's some sort of unwritten law, or subconscious radar signal neurotypicals automatically send out in order to avoid endless collisions with oncoming pedestrians?
+Perhaps I’m overthinking things again.
 But there is just so much about daily life that I do not understand, inherent skills that people without autism seem to take for granted.
 I wish I could be like everyone else and glide effortlessly along London's heaving streets.
 To cut calmly through the rush hour’s tidal wave of unpredictable humanity without a care in the world.
 But I can’t.
-There’s just too many things for me to worry about.
+There are just too many things for me to worry about.

 If I had my way, only those prepared to observe the highest levels of pavement etiquette would be allowed to leave their houses.
 Punitive fines would be handed out to those not willing to show unconditional respect and humility towards their fellow pedestrians.
 And furthermore – if I had my way – lengthy prison sentences would be imposed automatically on those who think it’s okay to empty their nostrils onto anywhere I may unwittingly step, or to those who selfishly release their obnoxious clouds of strawberry vape gas into the air I am about to breathe.